Pikachannel/bluesky-bots/README.md

   - The only information stored is the user DID (a form of user ID in Bluesky).

 - **User Settings:**
-  - Settings requested by the user, such as custom nicknames.
+  - Settings configured by the user, such as nicknames.
   - This information is stored **against the user's DID**.

 **Security and Usage:**